RobHSmith/Interprocess-Communication/README.md

 GetLight returns a specific vector by calling the key.

 Cycle is a more general GetLight and returns all the data from the shared memory by building an unordered_map with the data and keys.

+This class can be modified to run with matrices if the Eigen library is included.